MMNTM logo

 By March 28, Ars Technica made it explicit: "The king is dead: Claude 3 surpasses GPT-4 on Chatbot Arena for the first time."

-The Vibes Economy
+The Demo Economy

 Milestone